titlejea/pyspark-ab-test-engagement-analysis/README.md

 Using power calculations (`statsmodels`), we estimated that:
 > We would need **~9,848 users per group** to detect a +0.5% lift with statistical confidence.

-This defines the smallest effect size we consider **business-relevant**.
-Any improvement smaller than 0.5% is considered not worth acting upon.
+We define a 0.5% lift as the Minimum Detectable Effect (MDE) — the smallest improvement that would justify business action, considering campaign complexity and potential ROI.
+Any effect smaller than this threshold would likely not be worth implementing at scale.

 ---